Fried Cornbread Stuffing Balls

 Instructions

-- Combine the cornbread dressing and the cheese.
+- Combine the cornbread stuffing and the cheese in a bowl.

-- Scoop into 1.5 inch balls and roll in you hands to make them smooth.
+- Scoop into 1.5 inch balls and roll in you hands to smooth them out.
+Set aside.

 - Combine flour, poultry seasoning, salt, and pepper in a small bowl.